JorenB/infections-lockdowns-opinions/README.md

 # Impact of adherence and stringency on the effectiveness of lockdown measures: a modelling study

 MATLAB code used to simulate the agent-based network model as described in the paper (reference will follow).

+Based on the codebase "OpinionInfectionNetwork" created by Alexandra Teslya (@aiteslya).